snu-csl/zraid/README.md

 ZRAID is a software RAID driver for ZNS SSDs.
 It is implemented as a Linux kernel module providing the system with an abstraction of unified ZNS-interface SSD.

 Further details on the design and implementation of NVMeVirt can be found in the following papers.
-- [NVMeVirt: A Versatile Software-defined Virtual NVMe Device (ASPLOS 2025)]
+- [ZRAID: Leveraging Zone Random Write Area (ZRWA) for Alleviating Partial Parity Tax in ZNS RAID (ASPLOS 2025)]

 ## Installation